lnkhamalah/medical-transportation-system-design/07-Security-and-Risk/03-Performance-and-Quality-Plan.md

 - Tenant isolation enforcement
 - Encryption compliance
 - Infrastructure resilience
+- Cognitive load reduction in repetitive workflows

 The projected efficiency gains meaningfully offset infrastructure cost.

 Security posture is structurally embedded and measurable.

+By separating cognitive workflows and introducing translation outputs, the system transforms billing from a manual reconstruction task into a controlled verification process.

 The system provides operational leverage, reduces preventable risk, and establishes scalable infrastructure appropriate for long-term growth.